computational-psychology/stimupy/docs/getting_started/composition.md

 # Composing stimuli, composed stimuli

-Most stimuli consist not just of one shape or element, but as a composition of multiple components.
+Most stimuli consist not just of one shape or element, but they consists of a composition of multiple components.
 The geometric {py:mod}`components <stimupy.components>`
 form the basic building blocks for all stimuli implemented in `stimupy`.
-In this tutorial, we will explore how stimulus consisting of multiple geometric elements, can be composed using the functions that generate components.
+In this tutorial, we will explore how a simple example stimulus consisting of multiple geometric elements, can be composed using the functions that generate components.

 ```{code-cell}